Dunn’s got a Gun

 The tragedy and the trial that ensued happened in the beautiful state of Florida; a name meaning Feast of flowers, snakes, crocodiles and Angela Corey, the biggest Fleur du mal and a thorn in the side of so many justice seekers.

-As State Attorney of Florida where they have the infamous Stand Your Ground law and several other trigger-happy statutes, Angela Corey has the reputation of playing dirty and her tough pro-death penalty stance is legendary.
+In Florida where they have the infamous Stand Your Ground law and several other trigger-happy statutes, Angela Corey has the reputation of playing dirty and her tough pro-death penalty stance is legendary.

 Corey fails to be cognizant of the implications of the laws she was elected to implement and adhere to, and many want her to be held accountable for her actions, particularly after the relentless manner she went after the conviction of a twelve year old boy called Christian Fernandez.